 It is important to be honest on your applications.
 Lying about a DUI conviction is much more serious than admitting that you have one on your record and can only hurt your chances in the long run.
 If you were recently arrested and are considering simply accepting the penalties, our firm urges you to think twice.
 Fighting your charges is the best way to possibly avoid a conviction and protect your future.

 The right time to take action is right now.
-Schedule your free intial consultation with our Columbia DUI lawyers today!
+Schedule your personal intial consultation with our Columbia DUI lawyers today!